-Posting of areas to be chemigated is required when 1) any part of a treated area is within 300 feet of sensitive areas such as residential areas, labor camps, businesses, daycare centers, hospitals, in-patient clinics, nursing homes or any public areas such as schools, parks, playgrounds, or other public facilities not including public roads, or 2) when chemigated area is open to the public such as golf courses.
+Posting of areas to be chemigated is required when (1) any part of a treated area is within 300 feet of sensitive areas such as residential areas, labor camps, businesses, day care centers, hospitals, in-patient clinics, nursing homes or any public areas such as schools, parks, playgrounds, or other public facilities not including public roads, or (2) when chemigated area is open to the public such as golf courses.
+Posting must conform to the following requirements:

-Posting must conform to the following requirements.
-Treated areas shall be posted with signs at all usual points of entry and along likely routes of approach from the listed sensitive areas.
-When there are no usual points of entry, signs must be posted in the corners of the treated areas and in any other location affording maximum visibility to sensitive areas.
-The printed side of the sign should face away from the treated area towards the sensitive area.
-The signs shall be printed in English.
-Signs must be posted prior to application and must remain posted until foliage has dried and soil surface water has disappeared.
-Signs may remain in place indefinitely as long as they are composed of materials to prevent deterioration and maintain legibility for the duration of the posting period.
+- Treated areas shall be posted with signs at all usual points of entry and along likely routes of approach from the listed sensitive areas. - When there are no usual points of entry, signs must be posted in the corners of the treated areas and in any other location affording maximum visibility to sensitive areas. - The printed side of the sign should face away from the treated area towards the sensitive area.
+The signs shall be printed in English. - Signs must be posted prior to application and must remain posted until foliage has dried and soil surface water has disappeared. - Signs may remain in place indefinitely as long as they are composed of materials to prevent discoloration and maintain legibility for the duration of the posting period.

-All words shall consist of letters of at least 2 1⁄2 inches tall and all letters and the symbol shall be a color, which sharply contrasts with their immediate background.
-At the top of the sign shall be the words KEEP OUT, followed by an octagonal stop sign symbol of at least 8 inches in diameter containing the word STOP.
-Below the symbol shall be the words PESTICIDES IN IRRIGATION WATER.
+All words shall consist of letters of at least 2-1/2 inches tall and all letters and the symbol shall be a color which sharply contrasts with their immediate background.
+At the top of the sign shall be the words KEEP OUT, followed by an octagonal stop sign symbol of a least 8 inches in diameter containing the word STOP.
+Below the symbol shall be the words: "PESTICIDES IN IRRIGATION WATER".
 This sign is in addition to any sign posted to comply with the Worker Protection Standard.

-STATEMENTS CONCERNING CHEMIGATION OF METAM SODIUM SOIL FUMIGANT
+STATEMENTS CONCERNING CHEMIGATION OF METAM 376

 When applying by chemigation methods, the following directions or warnings must be observed.

-Apply this product only through sprinkler including center pivot, lateral move, end tow, side (wheel) roll, traveler, big gun, solid set, or hand move; flood (basin), furrow, border, or drip (trickle) irrigation system(s).
+Apply this product only through sprinkler irrigation systems, including center pivot, lateral move, end tow, side wheel roll, traveler, big gun, solid set or hand move.
 Do not apply this product through any other type of irrigation system.
-Crop injury, lack of effectiveness, or illegal pesticide residues in the crop can result from non-uniform distribution of treated water.
-If you have questions about calibration, you should contact State extension service specialists, equipment manufacturers or other experts.
+Crop injury or lack of effectiveness in the crop can result from non-uniform distribution of treated water.
+If you have questions about calibration, you should contact State Extension Service specialists, equipment manufacturers or other experts.
 Do not connect an irrigation system used for pesticide application to a public water system unless the pesticide label prescribed safety devices for public water systems are in place.
-A person knowledgeable of the chemigation system and responsible for its operation or under the supervision of the responsible person, shall shut the system down and make necessary adjustments should the need arise.
+A person knowledgeable of the chemigation system and responsible for its operation or under the supervision of the responsible person; shall shut the system down and make necessary adjustments should the need arise.